 Pull up a full dropper of the oil and look at it under the light.
 It should be clear and the same color as it was when you bought it.
 If it’s dark, cloudy, or has anything floating in it, your CBD may be spoiled or contaminated.

 You should also smell your CBD before use.
-CBD derived from hemp has a unique, earthy smell.
-It may have a natural mustiness to it, and this isn’t a sign that something is wrong.
+CBD from hemp extract has a unique, earthy smell.
+It may have a natural mustiness, which isn’t a sign that something is wrong.
 If it begins to smell sour or develops notes of ammonia, it’s spoiled and may be moldy.

 Can You Get Sick From Expired CBD Oil?

-When CBD oil has expired, the cannabinoids have likely degraded.
-The effects would be the same as putting a few drops of olive oil under your tongue.
+When CBD oil has expired, the cannabinoids in the CBD extract have likely degraded.
+The effects would be the same as putting a few drops of olive oil or hemp oil under your tongue.
 Nothing would happen.
 You may get sick from ingesting rancid or contaminated CBD oil.
 If your CBD oil seems off or if it’s past the expiration date, toss the remnants and replace it.

 Choosing CBD That Will Last a Long Time

 Reputable CBD companies carefully consider every aspect of preparing their CBD oil.
-They select extraction methods wisely.
-They have each batch lab tested to assure that no contaminants are making their way into the bottle.
+They select the extraction process wisely.
+Each batch is lab-tested to ensure no contaminants are making their way into the bottle.
 They choose packaging optimally designed to keep their CBD protected from the elements.

-If you want to know your CBD will stay as fresh as possible for as long as possible, these are things you should be considering before you buy a bottle.
+If you want to know your CBD will stay as fresh as possible for as long as possible, you should consider the following before buying a bottle:

-When you choose a CBD product that’s been independently tested by a third-party lab and review the lab results online, you know you’re getting what the company claims you’re getting.
+When you choose a high-quality CBD oil product that’s been independently tested by a third-party lab and review the lab results online, you know you’re getting what the company claims you’re getting: pure CBD oil

-If your CBD is clean, pure, and safe, it should last a long time.
+If you buy high quality CBD oil that is clean and safe, it should last a long time.

 Consider the Container